 The 146th running of the Belmont Stakes will take place on June 7, 2014 at Belmont Park in Elmwood, New York.
 The race is the final leg of the Triple Crown and is limited to 16 starters who’ll race on Belmont’s dirt track for a distance of a mile and a half.
 The race is always one of the biggest horse racing events of the summer and this year it’ll be even bigger with California Chrome taking his shot at completing the elusive Triple Crown.
 Only 11 horses in history have managed to win the Kentucky Derby, Preakness Stakes and Belmont Stakes and there hasn’t been a Triple Crown winner since Affirmed in 1978.
 It’s in no way an overstatement to suggest that California Chrome can join horse racing’s all time legends with a victory in the Belmont.

-Here’s the contenders for the 2013 Belmont Stakes in order of post position.
+This is the official entry list for Saturday’s Belmont Stakes in order of post position with morning line odds.

 –Medal Count: (Post Position 1—Morning Line Odds 20/1) Finished 8th in the Kentucky Derby.
 2nd place finish in the Bluegrass Stakes was likely his best performance of the year.
 Trainer Dale Romans blames his disappointing Derby finish on a ‘bad trip’.
 Robby Albarado will return as Medal Count’s jockey.